About | Contribute Content | Terms | WIKI Disclaimer | Privacy | Media | Development Blog

 Click on a Topic to Open/Close

 Chronological content is the type of information that flows past us all day, every day.
-It’s the information that heads our way whenever an editor, broadcaster, blogger or tweeter decides it’s time to hit the publish or send button.
-Our chronological content–news posts, lists and all sorts of information we discover and share from across the web–can be found by clicking on the navigation tab “Latest” on the top of this or any page.
-We also feed such content through other channels like Twitter (@SmallBusiness), (RSS and via The Best of SmallBusiness.com Weekly, our weekly update of all the things that flowed past you, but you missed during the week.
+It’s the information that heads our way whenever an editor, broadcaster, blogger, or tweeter decides it’s time to hit the publish or send button.
+Our chronological content–news posts, lists, and all sorts of information we discover and share from across the web–can be found by clicking on the navigation tab “Latest” on the top of this or any page.
+We also feed such content through other channels like Twitter (@SmallBusiness) and RSS.

-Contextual content is the type of on-demand content organized and structured to be helpful at the exact time a user needs it, not when its creator decides to release it.
+Contextual content is the type of on-demand content organized and structured to help the exact time a user needs it, not when its creator decides to release it.
 While we have a pretty cool search box on every page (click on the magnifying glass icon), that’s not what we mean when we say “organized.”

 We have several ways for you to access our Contextual Content:

 Search: The search box is that box at the top, right of every screen.
 Google powers it, so it works pretty well.